Uvacoder/aaa-js30-projects-Aimanski12-2/readme.md

 ## Analog Clock

-This Analog Clock is built from [p5.js](https://p5js.org/) a JS client-side library for creating graphic and interactive experiences for the user.
+This Analog Clock is built from [p5.js](https://p5js.org/) a JS client-side library for creating graphic and interactive experiences for the user. <br>
+You can use this app if you need to run some clock on your desktop.

 [View it live from your browser](https://aimanski-js03-clock.herokuapp.com/) or [Watch Short Video Clip](https://www.youtube.com/watch?v=KEb3TGOjB5Y&feature=youtu.be). <br>